 “We don’t touch the animals by darting them with tranquilisers to insert sensors into their horns, or insert a chip under their skin.
 This can be extremely stressful and risky for the animal and we’ve seen a number of rhinos either dying, or going blind, and having to be euthanised.”

-“The system outlined by Cisco and Data Dimensions, whilst not a panacea, is a welcome addition on this front.”
+“The system outlined by Cisco and Data Dimensions, while not a panacea, is a welcome addition on this front.”

-This is indeed welcome news and the new keeps getting better!
+This is indeed welcome news!
 Over time, the technology will be replicated in other reserves in South Africa, Africa, and globally, to not only protect rhino, but conserve other endangered species including elephants, lions, pangolin, tigers in India and Asia, and even sea rays in the ocean.

 Our congratulations go to all the team at Cisco and Dimension Data.
-We look ford to hearing and learning more about this exciting initiative.
+We look forward to hearing and learning more about this exciting initiative.